kbarbora/PhishGoPhish/README.md

 ![Screenshot](http://i.imgur.com/v852BbM.png)

-More screenshots are available in the ["Features" wiki pages](https://github.com/Raikia/FiercePhish/wiki/Features-Overview)
+More screenshots are available in the ["Features" wiki pages](https://github.com/kbarbora/PhishGoPhish/wiki/Features-Overview)

 # Quick Automated Install

-For more information (like a manual installation method), see the [wiki pages](https://github.com/Raikia/FiercePhish/wiki)
+For more information (like a manual installation method), see the [wiki pages](https://github.com/kbarbora/PhishGoPhish/wiki)

-This is the preferred method of installing FiercePhish + SMTP + IMAP services.
+This is the preferred method of installing PhishGoPhish + SMTP + IMAP services.

 ### Supported Operating Systems
 * Ubuntu 16.04